strayMat/causal-ml-course/slides/event_studies.typ

   What is the effect of tobacco tax on cigarettes sales? @abadie2010synthetic ]

-#slide(title: "Examples of application of synthetic controls to epidemiology")[

-  - Literature review of the usage of SCM in healthcare (up to 2016): @bouttell2018synthetic

-  == Some use cases

-  - What is the effect of UK pay-for-performance program in primary care on mortality? @ryan2016long

-  - What is the effect of soda taxes on sugar-based product consumption? @puig2021impact

-  - What is the effect of Ohio vaccine lottery on covid-19 vaccination? @brehm2022ohio

-  - What is the effect of wildfire storm on respiratory hospitalizations? @sheridan2022using ]

 #slide(title: [Synthetic control example: California's Proposition 99 @abadie2010synthetic])[
   == Context

-  1988: 25-cent tax/pack of cigarettes, ban of on cigarette vending machines in public areas accessible by juveniles, and ban on single cigarettes sales.
+  1988: 25-cent tax/pack of cigarettes + ban of on cigarette vending machines in public areas accessible by juveniles + ban on single cigarettes sales.

   #pause

   == Setup

-  - Outcome, $Y_(j, t)$: cigarette sales per capita
+  - Outcome, $Y_(j, t)$: cigarette sales per capita in state $j$

   #pause